Living abroad

 Features of the Portuguese regions

-Lisbon.
-The capital and the country’s scientific, technical, industrial, educational and medical centres.
+Lisbon is the capital and the country’s scientific, technical, industrial, educational and medical centres.

 A water sports centre with world-famous routes loved by professional yachtsmen.
 There is an appropriate infrastructure.
 The region has the best surf beaches and many sports schools.

-Northern region.
+Northern.
 The second most important region of the country in terms of economic importance and the industrial centre.
 Also famous for universities and medical clinics.

 The coolest region of Portugal is not suitable for a beach holiday but has a developed infrastructure for yachting.

-Central region.
+Central.
 The region combines proximity to the business centre of the country and nature.
 Here is the country’s leading university and a world-famous clinic whose specialists are fighting Parkinson’s disease.

 The region is distinguished by various natural scenery, and its beaches have high waves, which surfers appreciate.

-Alentejo.
-The largest region of Portugal and the centre of winemaking and agriculture.
+Alentejo is the largest region of Portugal and the centre of winemaking and agriculture.

 The region is chosen for living by those who appreciate the proximity to nature, silence and a high level of ecology.

-The region has a well-known university and the largest hospital in Portugal.
+It also has a well-known university and the largest hospital in Portugal.
 Beach holidays are not popular here due to the strong wind from the Atlantic.

 The Algarve can be compared with the Riviera: a diverse coastline and an abundance of hotels, casinos, and water parks.
 The southern branch of Portuguese yachting runs along the region.